It’s no secret that exercise has a plethora of health advantages. However, it has been shown that there may be too much of a good thing.

 According to the authors’ evaluation of a tiny trial, the risk of sudden cardiac mortality or heart attack is minimal for persons pursuing high-intensity exercise goals.
 However, the incidence of cardiac incidents among males running marathons has increased over time, suggesting that more high-risk runners with potentially underlying cardiovascular conditions are participating.
 The risk for women, who made up just 15% of the study’s population, was 3.5 times lower than for men.

 The authors also determined that high altitudes increase risk, and half of cardiac events are suffered in the last mile of a marathon or half-marathon.
-Irregular heart rhythm, or heart arrhythmia, is highest among people on both sides of the fitness spectrum – those who are inactive and those who engage in high volumes of exercise training.
+Irregular heart rhythm, or heart arrhythmia, is highest among people on both sides of the fitness spectrum—those who are inactive and those who engage in high-volume exercise training.

 The new report suggests a Slow and Steady Exercise approach to training.
 Chest tightness and shortness of breath are signs of taking it easy and, in extreme cases, seeking medical help.